With Google Workspace, your app can:

 Connect to Google and authorize the connection

 - Click Connect.
-The Google sign-in window opens — make sure your browser doesn’t block pop-ups.
+The Google sign-in window opens, so make sure your browser doesn’t block pop-ups.

 - Sign in with the Google account you want to use, review the requested permissions, and click Allow.
 You’ll be redirected back to Lovable with a confirmation.